-- (3) The on/off switch controls power to the entire bath assembly.
-It powers the stirring motor and the bath controller/heater circuit. - (4) The control indicator is a two color light emitting diode.
+(3) The on/off switch controls power to the entire bath assembly.
+It powers the stirring motor and the bath controller/heater circuit.

+(4) The control indicator is a two color light emitting diode.
 This indicator lets the user visually see the ratio of heating to cooling.
-When the indicator is red, the heater is ON.
-When the indicator is green the heater is OFF and the bath is cooling.
+When the indicator is red, the unit is heating.
+When the indicator is green the unit is cooling.

-Figure 1 Front Panel
+Figure 1.
+Front Panel